Sujithrt/healthcare_mining/README.md

 ## Problem Statement

-Our objective is to develop a system capable of not only comprehending users' nuanced queries but also ensuring the accuracy, credibility, and timeliness of the information it provides.
+Our objective is to develop a system capable of not only comprehending users' nuanced queries but also ensuring the accuracy, credibility, and timeliness of the healthcare information it provides.

 ## System Design and Development